larics74/jet-shop/readme.md

 ## Running the app

-As a jar file:
+As a jar file (you can download it from the release tab above):

-`java -jar target/jetshop-0.0.1-SNAPSHOT.jar`
+`java -jar jetshop-0.1.0.jar`

 Using Maven: